petk/php-build-system/docs/cmake-code-style.md

 Custom targets should be defined with clear names that indicate their purpose, such as `php_generate_something`.
 These targets can be customized to perform specific actions during the build process.
-They should be preffixed with the target context.
+They should be prefixed with the target context.
 For example, `php_`, `php_<extension_name>_`, or `zend_`.

 ```cmake